ssskz/ssskz.github.io/_posts/2023-3-8-Jupyter-Notebook-On-Linux.md

 categories: Operating-System
 description: Open the Jupyter Notebook on the remote server using a local browser.
 ---
-Lately I've been running a lot of code for neural networks, so I always use .ipynb files.
+Lately I've been running a lot of code for neural networks, so I always use `.ipynb` files.
 However, since running on the local machine often out of memory.
-So I decided to use the academy's Linux servers
+So I decided to use the academy's Linux servers.

 But it took me a lot to access the server's Jupyter Notebook on my local browser.
 So I summarized my experience and shared it with you.